As an Amazon Associate we earn from qualifying purchases.

 A no bake cheesecake is one where you don’t have to bake it in an oven and it does not require eggs.
 All of the ingredients are ones that do not need to be cooked in any manner to be eaten.

-For our no bake cheesecake, we’re going to break it down into 3 main components:
+For my no bake cheesecake, I’m going to break it down into 3 main components:

 - Oreo crust

 I chose to do an Oreo crust for me mainly because I had a box of Golden Oreos and I was looking for something to use them for before they went stale.
 Because Golden Oreos mainly have a vanilla flavor, they work really well as a crust and don’t overpower any other flavors you have in the dish.
 If you don’t have Oreos, you can substitute them with graham crackers.

 When it comes to making this type of cheesecake taste good, the key is making sure it has a light texture.
 Since you are not using egg and instead you’re using cream, it can be easy to have it naturally taste heavier .
 You want to be careful to not go overboard on the amount of cream you use.

 Additionally, the cheesecake should not be too sweet.
 As you’ll see in the ingredients, there is a good amount of sugar in this.
 To balance out the sweetness, I’m going to add citrus into my cake.
 I’m a huge fan of key lime, and I happened to have key lime juice in the house, so that’s the citrus flavoring I went with.
 Lemon juice also works really well.